 Motionless on the lotus bud, a red dragonfly rested its wings.
 Perfect stillness.
 I clicked my shutter five times, and still it did not move.
 Perhaps it was entranced by the shimmering of the water's surface; or perhaps its wings, exhausted from flight, had not yet recovered; or could it have been waiting for the clouds to part to reveal a ray of sunlight?
-In any event, this king of flight had turned the peach-colored bud into a fitting throne.
+In any event, this king of flight contentedly perched on the peach-colored bud, having transformed it into a fitting throne.

-It was July 15, 1991; Tokyo's summer rainy season had yet to end.
-Under a thinly clouded sky, three planters containing lotus plants lined the edge of a small pond in a corner of the Soka Gakkai Headquarters.
+It was July 15, 1991; Tokyo's rainy season had yet to end.
+Under a thinly clouded sky, three planters containing lotus plants lined the edge of a small pond in a corner of the grounds of the Soka Gakkai headquarters.
 The broad lotus leaves completely hid the planters from view.
 I drew a little closer.
 The lotus leaves with their thick veins were somehow reminiscent of an insect's wings.
 On the other hand, the transparent wings of the dragonfly, with their fine network of veins, looked somehow like leaves.

-A single essence called life in some instances emerges as a green planet with leaves that rustle in the breeze; at others it forms an insect whose wings slice the wind.
+A single essence called life, at one instance, will emerge as a green plant or tree that rustles in the breeze, at another as an insect whose wings slice the air.
 But now these two expressions of the same life force seemed to merge again as one.
-No artwork could hope to capture this mysterious beauty of creative form.
+No artwork could hope to capture the mysterious beauty of this creative form.
 It was a lesson in how all things are connected.

 When I was a boy, dragonflies were my friends.
 In the 1930s, Tokyo still had many green woods and fields.
-In my home area of Ota, too, the waters of the Tama River ran deep, and along its banks one could enjoy an expansive stillness.
-Red dragonflies glided about, and in the evenings fireflies danced.
+In my hometown of Ota, too, the waters of the Tama River ran deep, and along its banks one could enjoy an expansive stillness.
+Red dragonflies glided about, and in the evenings, fireflies danced.
 On summer vacation mornings, I would stride with friends along dew-covered paths through the rice fields, chasing dragonflies.
-Soon thunderheads would rise in the distance, and the small of the grass in the burning heat would be almost stifling.
+Soon thunderheads would rise in the distance, and the smell of the grass in the burning heat would be almost stifling.

-We had only one aim: to catch the king of dragonflies, the Japanese golden ringed dragonfly.
-We were not interested in white tipped skimmers.
-The golden ringed dragonflies far excelled all others in terms of its size and black and golden-yellow striped markings.
-We would find a likely spot, hide our nets, breathe quietly and lie in wait.
-Then at the right moment our nets would snap out, and when we heard the sound of the wings of a captured golden ringed dragonfly, what joy we would feel.
-Careful not to be bitten by it, we pinched the wings between our fingers.
+We had only one aim: to catch the king of dragonflies, the Japanese golden-ringed dragonfly.
+We were not interested in white-tailed skimmers.
+The golden-ringed dragonflies far excelled all others in terms of its size and its striped black and gold markings.
+We would find a likely spot, hide our nets and hold our breath while lying in wait.
+Then at the right moment our nets would snap out, and when we heard the sound of the wings of a captured golden-ringed dragonfly, what joy we would feel.
+Careful not to be bitten, we pinched the wings between our fingers.
 Then after our moment of pride and triumph, we would release the dragonfly to the sky.

 In those days, dragonfly hunting was a kind of children's culture.
 But those throngs of dragonflies have long since disappeared from the skies of Tokyo.
 The red dragonflies have become airliners, and the fireflies have given way to neon signs.
-Sadly it seems that with the dragonflies has gone the people's poetic spirit.
+And sadly, it seems that along with the dragonflies the people's poetic spirit, too, has vanished.

 Since ancient times, Japan has been a haven for dragonflies.
 Some 180 varieties exist in this relatively small group of islands, the most of any country in the world.
 One of Japan's ancient names was Akitsushima, Island of Dragonflies.
-Here flies the living fossil known as the Japanese relic dragonfly, found only in Japan and in the Himalayan region.
-Its form hasn't changed in more than one hundred million years--since its ancestors glided and sailed among the dinosaurs.
+Here flies the living fossil known as the Japanese relic dragonfly, found only in Japan and in the Himalayas.
+Its form hasn't changed in more than one hundred million years, since its ancestors glided and sailed among the dinosaurs.
 Its original forbears appeared three hundred million years ago.
 Human beings date back only several million years.
 Among the community of life on earth, dragonflies are by far our seniors.
-For three hundred million years, their lineage has been passed down perfectly and without interruption from parent to child, parent to child.
+For three hundred million years, their lineage has been passed down perfectly and without interruption from parent to offspring, parent to offspring.

-In its larva stage, the dragonfly lives in water, and so the water's edge is its childhood home.
-I am told that the larva of a certain species awaits a moment of calm when it can turn into a winged adult.
-Some time near dawn or twilight, when the wind has died down and the water still, in that fleeting moment when all is wrapped in silence, the young insect makes its way among the stems and reeds and pokes its head above the water.
-Then, with great deliberation, gauging its surroundings, it begins to transform.
+In its larva stage, the dragonfly lives in water, and so the water's edge is its home.
+I am told that the larva of a certain species of dragonfly waits for a moment of calm when it can turn into a winged adult.
+Some time near dawn or twilight, when the wind has died down and the water stills, in that fleeting moment when all is wrapped in silence, the young insect makes its way among the stems and reeds and pokes its head above the water.
+Then, with great deliberation, gauging its surroundings, it begins its transformation.

 Such periods of morning and evening calm are related to the rise and fall of the tides.
 The pulsation of high and low tide is like the breathing in and out of the Earth.
-How is it that tiny larva is aware of this rhythm?
-The birth and death of human beings is also connected to the tidal ebb and flow, it is said.
-Human and dragonflies alike play the same melody of birth and death.
+How is it that the tiny larva is aware of this rhythm?
+It is said the birth and death of human beings is also connected to the tidal ebb and flow.
+Humans and dragonflies alike play the same melody of birth and death.